-Joseph Stella (1877-1946) was an Italian-born, American Futurist painter.
-He is best known for depicting industrial America.
-Read about Stella on the Carnegie Museum of Pittsburgh website.
+Joseph Stella (1877-1946) was an Italian-born, American Futurist painter, best known for depicting industrial America.

 The Camouflaging Society of Sonoma County published a slim volume in 1971 titled, The qualities of camouflaging: that relation of man's workmanship to his perception of the world.
 This being an account of the experiences of the Sonoma County Camouflaging Society including a historie-geographie and field notes.
-A WorldCat search shows that it is in the holdings of several Art History and Museum libraries.
+Find it on WorldCat.

 Don Emblen (1918 - 2009) was a poet and teacher.
 He was honored as Sonoma County's first poet laureate.
 Read a remembrance of Emblen by author Joan Frank.

-Rosen is commenting on his 1974 painting Homage to Grünewald: The Isenheim Altarpiece.
-The sixteenth-century source work by Matthias Grünewald is among the best-known depictions of the crucifixion, and certainly among the grisliest.
-Yet in Rosen's homage, the details of the suffering are veiled and the body, while still conveying a sense of torturous pain, dissolves like wisps of incensing rising in sacrifice.
+In Rosen's 1974 Homage to Grünewald: The Isenheim Altarpiece, the details of the suffering are veiled and the body, while still conveying a sense of torturous pain, dissolves like wisps of incensing rising in sacrifice.